Everything You Need To Know About Relationship Counseling

 Between sessions, your therapist may assign exercises or tasks to help reinforce what you've learned.
 Common homework exercises include:

-• Active listening exercises: Practicing better communication techniques, such as paraphrasing and responding thoughtfully.
+Active listening exercises: Practicing better communication techniques, such as paraphrasing and responding thoughtfully.
+Learn how to be a good listener.

-• Daily check-ins: Setting aside time each day to connect emotionally and discuss your feelings.
+Daily check-ins: Setting aside time each day to connect emotionally and discuss your feelings.
+Use relationship check-in questions to guide these conversations.

 These exercises are meant to keep the momentum of your therapy going and help you apply what you've learned in real-life situations.
 To further support your progress, you can download our free couples therapy worksheets and workbooks, filled with practical exercises designed to strengthen your relationship.
 These resources can complement your therapy sessions and provide extra tools to work through your challenges.